-Stock compensation costs constitute a non-cash expense.
-Stock compensation costs for the third quarter of 2017 totaled \$126,375 (\$143,250 cumulative to September 30, 2017) compared with \$42,321 for the same quarter in 2016 (\$126,964 cumulative to September 30, 2016).
-The expense was higher in 2017 due to the issuance of 33,700,000 stock options in September 2017.
+Stock-based compensation costs constitute a non-cash expense.
+During the first quarter of 2018, stock compensation costs totalled \$nil compared with \$16,875 for the same quarter in 2017.
+The expense was higher in 2017 due to stock options issued in December 2015.
+The Company did not issue any stock options in the first quarter of both 2018 and 2017.
 The calculated cost of these stock options is recognized as an expense over the vesting period.
-12,750,000 options expired in the first quarter of 2017 (3,500,000 in the first quarter of 2016).
+No options expired in the first quarter of 2018 (12,750,000 expired in the first quarter of 2017).